funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 This will load a window popup for the user to enter their login details.
 Once logged in it will fire [authenticationCompleted](/guide/web-sdk/sdk-event-listeners.html#authenticationcompleted), which you will need to have registered to so you can listen out for success.
 If the user closes the authentication popup it will fire [authenticationPopUpClosed](/guide/web-sdk/sdk-event-listeners.html#authenticationpopupclosed), which you can listen out for if you want to know when that happens.

 **NOTE**
 Chrome and other browsers can block popups if triggered without a genuine user click.
-Make sure whenever you pop this modal up its from a click event from the user to avoid any cross browser issues.
+Make sure whenever you pop this modal up it's from a click event from the user to avoid any cross browser issues.

 src/App.vue